 Former Massachusetts Gov. Mitt Romney called the allegations "particularly disturbing" and said Cain must address them.
 Romney said he wouldn't judge whether Bialek's claims are true, nor would he say whether they disqualified Cain from the race.

 "These are serious allegations and they're going to have to be addressed," Romney told ABC News/Yahoo! in an interview Tuesday.

 Bialek stood by her accusation when questioned Tuesday morning in the wake of Cain's denial, saying in a nationally broadcast interview that she had "nothing to gain" by coming forward.
 She said "it's not about me.
 I'm not running for president."

-Bialek on Monday to put a name and a face to what had, until then, been at least three anonymous sexual harassment allegations against Cain.
-Bialek's accusations that Cain groped her in a car after she asked for his help finding a job spun his unorthodox campaign into an uncertain new territory.
+That was before Bialek went on national television Monday and put a name and a face to what had, until then, been at least three anonymous sexual harassment allegations against Cain.
+Bialek's accusations — that Cain groped her in a car after she asked for his help finding a job — spun his unorthodox campaign into an uncertain new territory.

 An upstart in the presidential race, Cain shot to the top of public opinion polls and emerged, however temporarily, in surveys as the main conservative challenger to Mitt Romney.
 Tea party activists and conservatives unenthused with the former Massachusetts governor have flocked to Cain's tell-it-like-it-is style and self-styled outsider image in recent weeks.

 There were, however, growing signs of unease in conservative circles as, one by one, a handful of women claimed Cain acted inappropriately toward them while the head of the National Restaurant Association in the 1990s.